 a+s (without grouping) is efficiently evaluated in milliseconds and scales linearly with the input size.

-context of a web application, attackers can force the web server to spend all of its resources evaluating regular expressions thereby making the
+In the context of a web application, attackers can force the web server to spend all of its resources evaluating regular expressions thereby making

-This rule flags any execution of a hardcoded regular expression which has at least 3 characters and contains at at least two instances of any of
+This rule flags any execution of a hardcoded regular expression which has at least 3 characters and at least two instances of any of the following

 Ask Yourself Whether

 - the executed regular expression is sensitive and a user can provide a string which will be analyzed by this regular expression.